AdlaiWhite15/Website/README.md

 # Website
-Simple website created using JavaScript, Html, and CSS
+Simple website created using JavaScript, HTML, and CSS